The first two days of our Tour of Andalucia started in Malaga, continued with a short stop in Marbella and is mostly about lovely days in Ronda.

 Our path was cut out from the vertical cliff in the gorge.
 We walked down and towards the bridge pillars, crossed a water canal running inside one of the pillars (it actually looked like a Levada on Madeira) and finally under the bridge.
 The view up was astonishing.
 Behind the bridge we found some old equipment for river regulation, man-made ponds and deep inside the ravine we could see the spot where locals would climb down from the city when it was under siege.
 (We noticed some people in there having taken the steps down, but we were unable to make it a round trip.)

 Second, inside the oldest part of Ronda, La Ciudad, we visited the Palace of Mondragon.
-It was built by the Moorish kings of Ronda and features some fantastic patios, a lovely garden, and beautiful Moorish doorways and ornamentation.
+It was built by the Moorish kings of Ronda.
+The property features some fantastic patios, a lovely garden, and beautiful Moorish doorways and ornamentation.

-The former palace now has a double function as the city museum of Ronda offering a very interesting review of the city’s history.
-Having come to this part of Spain to a large degree because of an interest in Moorish or Moorish-inspired architecture we naturally were more interested in the building itself.
+The former palace now has a double function as the city museum of Ronda.
+It offers a very interesting review of the city’s history.
+Having come to this part of Spain to a large degree because of an interest in Moorish or Moorish-inspired architecture, we were naturally more interested in the building itself.
 It was a wonderful appetizer of what would come in the grand Moorish cities of Seville, Cordoba and Granada.

 Ronda is one of Andalusia’s white towns, perhaps the most famous of them all.
 This video shows the highlights the tourists usually meet during their visit.
 Unlike other tourists we also went underneath the bridge of Puente Nuevo.
 That was fascinating – just watch.